-generator sets need a substantial flat continuous bedplate to suit the installation site floor loading, with engine and alternator mounting pads to make a firm base for accurate alignment.
+Generator sets need a substantial flat continuous bedplate to suit the installation site floor loading, with engine and alternator mounting pads to make a firm base for accurate alignment.
 The height of all mounting pads must be within 0.25 mm for skid mounting, 3 mm for non-adjustable anti-vibration mounts (AVM) or 10 mm for adjustable height AVMs.
 Use shims to achieve level.
 The rotational axes of alternator rotor and engine output shaft must be coaxial (radial alignment) and perpendicular to the same plane (angular alignment).
 The axial alignment of the alternator and engine coupling must be within 0.5 mm, to allow for thermal expansion without unwanted axial force on the bearings at operating temperature.

 Vibration can occur by flexing of the coupling.
-The alternator is designed for a maximum bending moment not exceeding 275 kgm (2000 lbs ft).
+The alternator is designed for a maximum bending moment not exceeding 140 kgm (1000 lbs ft) for frame sizes 4 and 5, and not exceeding 275 kgm (2000 lbs ft) for frame size 6.
 Check the maximum bending moment of the engine flange with the engine manufacturer.

 Close-coupling of alternator and engine can increase the rigidity of the generator set.
+Both single and two bearing alternators can be close-coupled.
 The generator set builder must supply guarding for open-coupled applications.